 He tapped my forehead, and an explosion of information burst into my head, tearing its way painfully into me.
 At the same time, I started to regain sensation in my body, and the agony struck me again.
 Mercifully, I passed out.

+Bio: I live on the coast of Virginia with my wife and daughter, where we enjoy hiking and camping.
 I am a lifelong reader and occasional writer who has decided to start sharing my work.
 Writing for me is recreation, what I do instead of watching endlessly repetitive reality tv or derivative shows.
 I joined RoyalRoad so that I can have a place for feedback to improve my writing, and in return I will be posting something every week.